tymek805/LinuxScripts/README.md

 In order to do so you have to have enabled [User Themes](https://extensions.gnome.org/extension/19/user-themes/) extension.
 > Dark mode may be not working

+### Calendar display language

+Execute command `sudo locale-gen pl_PL` and `sudo locale-gen pl_PL.UTF-8`.
+Use command `locale` to identify what language is currently used.
+To change calendar display language execute `sudo update-locale LC_TIME="pl_PL.UTF-8"` and logout to commit changes.